joelsernamoreno/EvilCrowCable-Wind/README.md

 * RunLauncher COMMAND: Runs a command or a program on the victim's computer (example: RunLauncher libreoffice)
 * CtrlAltT: Run a terminal on the victim's computer
 * ShellNix IP: Read the "Remote Shell" section for more information
-* RunMac COMMAND: Runs a command or a program on the victim's Mac computer (example: RunMac terminal)
+* RunMac COMMAND: Runs a command or a program on the victim's computer (example: RunMac terminal)
 * GuiR: Press WINDOWS+R on the victim's computer
 * AltF2: Press ALT+F2 on the victim's computer
 * GuiSpace: Press WINDOWS+SPACE on the victim's computer
 * Print TEXT: Prints a text on the victim's computer (example: Print Hello World!)
 * PrintLine TEXT: Prints a text and presses the ENTER key on the victim's computer (example: PrintLine Hello World!).
 * Delay MILLISECONDS: Pauses before continuing payload execution (example: Delay 5000)
-* Press KEY: Press a key or modifier on the victim's computer (example: PressKey KEY_ENTER).
+* Press KEY: Press a key or modifier on the victim's computer (example: Press KEY_ENTER).
 * PressRelease KEY: Press and Release a key or modifier on the victim's computer (example: PressRelease KEY_ENTER)
 * Release: Release all pressed keys